-I offer individual and group clinical supervision to trainee and qualified counsellors and psychotherapists in Wilmslow and Buxton.
+I offer individual and group clinical supervision to trainee and qualified counsellors and psychotherapists in Buxton and Stockport.

 I think two of the most important aspects of supervision are learning and support.
-For us to be fully supported in our work as a professional I think we need to feel safe to take risks in supervision and to be vulnerable about our difficulties.
+For us to be fully supported in our work as a professional I think we need to feel safe to take risks in supervision and to be vulnerable about our difficulties and needing help.
 Trust, learning, thinking together, development, challenge, creative engagement, warmth.
 These are some of the words I think about in describing the supervisory relationship.

 Supervision for Trainees.